EzCE/ez80-docs/content/instructions/flags.md

 ## N (Add / Subtract)

 This flag is reset if the last instruction used was an addition instruction, and set if the last instruction was a subtraction instruction.
-However, it is almost never used like `h`.
+However, like `h`, it is almost never used.

 ## C (Carry)